jensse/usability-checklist/chapter/upload-file.md

 - [ ] It clearly communicate how to select the file?
 - [ ] It clearly communicate how to execute the Upload-"action".
 - [ ] It communicate clearly to the user that a upload is taking place.
+- [ ] It communicates clearly that the upload is complet, and a way to verify (resciept).